-To give yourself the best chances of success, aim to make enough room in your budget to contribute the maximum amount you can each month.
-For those under the age of 50, that means you should aim to contribute $500 per month, or $6,000 a year.
-(You may want to build a small emergency fund before you get started, but it’s OK to invest in a Roth IRA even when you’re in debt.)
+To give yourself the best chances of success, aim to make enough room in your budget to contribute the maximum amount you can each year.
+For those under the age of 50, that’s $6,000, or $500 a month.
+(You want to build an emergency fund before you get started, but it’s OK to invest in a Roth IRA even when you’re in debt.)

 Next, you have two options: invest all your money at once (the “lump-sum” strategy) or divide it up into 12 monthly installments (the “dollar-cost averaging” strategy).

 There’s a lot of debate about which is better.
 Based on my research, I typically recommend the lump-sum strategy.
-But during times of uncertainty—or if you simply don’t have a $6,000 lump sum available all at once—it’s totally fine to go for dollar-cost averaging.
+But during times of uncertainty—or if you simply don’t have a $6,000 lump sum available all at once—dollar-cost averaging is great, too.
 That means you’ll be depositing $500 every month to max out your Roth IRA.

 It takes decades of consistent investing to reach millionaire status in your Roth IRA.
 Here’s your guide: